GameShopLLC/VitalityStockAndCryptoTradingAlgorithm/README.md

 Hello.
 This is the most powerful stock and crypto trading algorithm to ever exist.
 It goes by the name of Vitality.

 Please run this algorithm under Simulation.
 Running this on the live market is not recommended.
 I want to use it to fund a brokerage.
+I will sue anyone who uses this.
 I have had this algorithm since 2017.

 Unfortunately this algorithm was stolen.
 It made another man billions.